Canada Tariff Rates 2026: 10% on US Imports

 Canada Import Tariff Overview

 Canada is the second-largest source of US imports at $421B annually, with USMCA-qualifying goods entering duty-free.
-Following the SCOTUS IEEPA ruling, non-compliant goods now face a 10% Section 122 tariff (effective Feb 24, 2026) on top of MFN duties, while Section 232 steel and aluminum tariffs of 50% remain unchanged.
+Following the SCOTUS IEEPA ruling, non-compliant goods now face a 10% Section 122 tariff (effective Feb 24, 2026) on top of MFN duties, while Section 232 metals tariffs apply at 50% on articles wholly of steel/aluminum and 25% on derivative products (both on full customs value, after the April 6, 2026 restructuring).

 The US-Canada trade relationship is governed by USMCA (the successor to NAFTA), which eliminates tariffs on goods meeting rules of origin requirements.
 Canada is a critical energy supplier, providing roughly 60% of US crude oil imports.
 Two-way goods trade exceeds $700B annually, making it one of the deepest bilateral trade relationships in the world.